geopastore/geopastore/_posts/2025-11-26-topography.md

 <img src="/assets/images/Ita_SRTM.jpeg" alt=ita_SRTM90 width="700">
 </p>

-A for cycle is nice to plot each latitude line individually.
+Even though it is a bit slower, a *for loop* plots each latitude line individually, and it's enjoyable to watch the plot being populated.

 ```r
 latspan <- 0.5 #latitude span